PE and Sport Premium

-We prioritise the therapy needs of all children and maximise opportunities for physiotherapy, hydrotherapy and rebound therapy within each pupils timetable.
+We prioritise the therapy needs of all children and maximise opportunities for physiotherapy, hydrotherapy and rebound therapy within each pupil’s timetable.
 We have a specialist team that works with our visiting NHS therapists to ensure advice is followed and pupils have significant opportunities to engage in physical development.
-We wish to develop this further in 2017/18 through the introduction of ‘MOVE’ thus we will ensure that physical development is prioritised for pupils with physical disabilities a programme of study which places movement as the centre of learning; teaches through routine activities and real-life situations.
+We have members of the school staff who are trained in ‘MOVE’ which provides pupils with physical disabilities a programme of study which places movement as the centre of learning; teaches through routine activities and real-life situations.
 The Move Programme is ongoing throughout the pupil’s life.
 Move not only benefits participants on the programme but also parents and carers who, because of the person’s increased mobility, spend less time on routine care.

 Every PE lesson at The Loyne will include a wide range of abilities, disabilities and learning difficulties.
 Each individual pupil will have very different physical needs and targets.
 The teachers who deliver these lessons have an excellent understanding of their pupils needs and are supported in delivering high quality PE lessons.
-Training for staff is offered via local authority training courses, the Lancaster & Heysham School Sports Network and support from identified members of the school Physical Development Team.
+Training for staff is offered via local authority training courses, the Lancaster & Heysham School Sports Network and also from identified members of the school Physical Development Team within school.
 The School PE Co-ordinator monitors PE lessons and ensures that staff are confident in meeting the needs of all pupils and provide challenging and exciting lessons.

 Many pupils at The Loyne lead inactive lives outside of school hours, for many reasons.
 Data demonstrates that whilst our pupil population travel from a wide and diverse economic area the majority of our pupils live in a ward with a MDI ‘C’ which is categorised as just above and just below average.
 Certain categories bring this overall average down most notably Health (40% of the most deprived wards) and Living environment (40% of the most deprived wards).
 In addition to this the many physical and behavioural difficulties of the Loyne pupils can also present many barriers for families attempting to lead healthy and active lifestyles.

 We acknowledge these reasons, but are also very aware of the many benefits of developing a more active lifestyle.
 Identified pupils are therefore provided with opportunities throughout the school day to take part in a wide range of short high energy sessions.
 These include running and cycling sessions on the school cycle track, ‘Wet and Wild’ outdoor challenge sessions in all weather conditions, Rebound Therapy and for a group of ‘Personalised Learning’ pupils a programme of physical sessions which are incorporated into the student’s daily routine e.g. every lesson or set times throughout the day.

-We also engage pupils in physical activities through lunchtime and after school sports clubs (dance, football and bowling) theme weeks ( Rio Olympics and Be Active).
+We also engage pupils in physical activities through lunchtime and after school sports clubs (dance, football and bowling) theme weeks (Olympic week and Children In Need).
 Residential outdoor and adventurous activities have included canoeing, rock climbing, caving and camping to name a few.
 Student’s across the school have accessed our local sports centre (weekly) as part of their school curriculum, utilising the gym and swimming pool.

 The Loyne school is very fortunate in having well developed school grounds with a Woodland, ‘Multi-Use Games Area’ (MUGA), outdoor gym equipment, a cycle track and carefully landscaped play areas.
-We also make use of the local area, with easy access to the sea shore, local parks, ‘Leaf- Centre’ etc.
+We also make use of the local area, with easy access to the sea shore, local parks, ‘Leaf- Centre’, sports centres etc.

 Phone: 01524 645 43